acgetchell/CDT-plusplus/CONTRIBUTING.md

 8. Run `clang-format` using the project's [.clang-format].
 9. Open a pull request against the develop branch of the main repository (which is the default).
 [Travis-CI] will test it against combinations of Linux (Ubuntu 14.04), MacOS, clang, and gcc, so ensure that your code compiles on both platforms with both compilers.
-10. *Thou shalt not introduce memory leaks.*
-Look at the results from the [Valgrind] tests on [Travis-CI].
+10. All pull requests must pass [Travis-CI] and [AppVeyor] to be accepted.
+In particular, look at results from [Valgrind], [Codecov], formatting ([.clang-format]), and the whitespace checks.
 11. I will get to your change as soon as I can.
+Feel free to ping me on [Gitter] with any questions.
 You will receive proper credit for your contributions both in the code and any resulting scientific papers using the output of `git log --format='%aN | sort -u`.

 # Style Guide